PDAIT-Solutions/laravel-utils/README.md

 Laravel utils is fine way to speed up your common tasks in Larvel +5.8.

 ## Main features
-You can use only of utils or if You need more you can use all of them:
+You can use only on of utils or if You need more you can use all of them:
 * Powered usage of bootstrap table plugin: https://bootstrap-table.com/ - to direct and fast use in Laravel
 * Automatic Ajax form used by jQuery with complex validation
 * Simple and ultra-fast usage of user roles